-Art & Design Enrichment
+Art & Design Workshops

 These workshops are being developed to include a range of art and design disciplines such as pottery, ceramics, Raku, and other process‑driven creative methods that align with our facilities and instructional strengths.
 Each session is led by experienced artists who provide demonstrations, guided project development, and clear, practical instruction appropriate for hobby‑level participation.